 "Flynn appears to have the correct RAAF officer's summer uniform which was beige during the 1960s.
 I am doubtful that the aboriginal gentlemen are official RAAF members -- the uniforms vary and some have no shoes.
 More likely to be police, government patrol officers or Catholic Mission personnel.

-Thanks to Vaughn Becker for scanning the Amberley photos, and to Ian Hall for his comments. -- Derek Redmond
+Thanks to Vaughn Becker for scanning the Amberley photos, Rodney Ward for scanning the RAAF spec sheet, and Ian Hall for his comments. -- Derek Redmond

 Visit CJ3B.info on Facebook.